anthonymoralez/lime-tutorials/tutorial-02/README.md

 In this tutorial we will add a tile property just to show it working, but I will also list how to add properties to everything else as well.

-With your map loaded up in Tiled you can add a property to a tile by right clicking it in the tileset and select Tile Properties… to bring up the Property window:
+With your map loaded up in Tiled you can add a property to a tile by right clicking it in the tileset and select Tile Propertiesï¿½ to bring up the Property window:

 ![Property Window](http://lime.outlawgametools.com/tutorials/2/images/propertyWindow.jpg)